 At the far end, is the Magic Food Point food hall that is open 24 hours per day, so you can easily grab yourself something to eat.

 This area is not really suitable to sleep at Bangkok Airport, when all you really need to do is go down one more level to find some peace and quiet.

-The next level down is the Ground Level really but feels like the basement.
+The next level down is called the Ground Level, but feels like the basement.

-As the Airport Link train stops operation at midnight, it is usually very quiet in this part of the building during this period.
+As the ARL train stops operation at midnight, it is usually very quiet in this part of the building during this period.

-One of the best places for sleeping in Bangkok Airport is directly under either of the two down-escalators as you come down from Level One where the taxis rank is located.
+One of the best places for sleeping in Bangkok Airport is directly under either of the two down-escalators as you come down from Level One, where the taxi rank is located.

-No matter where you select for sleeping in Bangkok Airport you will sleep a whole lot better if you get your self an eye mask and neck pillow for your trip.
+No matter where you select for sleeping in Bangkok Airport you will sleep a whole lot better if you get yourself an eye mask and neck pillow for your trip.

-It is reasonably dark under the moving walkways, it is quiet and there are power outlets nearby so you can recharge your phone or laptop.
+This out of the way location is reasonably quiet and there are power outlets nearby so you can recharge your phone or laptop.